jfleck1/neo4j-example/README.md

 ```
 docker-compose down -v
 ```

+Browse to http://localhost:8080 to view the project's main site.

 Note: You can start with a blank neo4j database by simply removing the `./data` directory and restarting the composition.